 So what does a New York city slicker do when faced with a gardening disaster?
 Call a Juajiro from Hialeah.
 The word Juajiro refers to a Cuban agricultural worker and that describes my Uncle.

 Felipe was an amazing farmer and he was just 78 years young and strong as a bull.
 He had lived off the land in Cuba and he understood the climate here in Florida very well.
 He taught me what to grow, when and how to grow it.
 He knew how to graft and propagate plants like a master.
 The skills he had always amazed me.
 He also planted by the phases of the moon and we used to argue about that often.
 I knew he was right but loved to tease him.
 Miss you Felipe.

 Several years later my two brothers Isaac, Nelson and my little sister Jill arrived in Florida and we all started different agricultural businesses.

-His experience is extensive.
-In the late 1990's he and his family managed 7.5 acres of land with a wide assortment of tropical fruit trees and exotic palms.
-His grove and nursery was located in Southwest Ranches near Griffin Road and 178 ave.
+By the late 1990's my family and I managed 7.5 acres of land with a wide assortment of tropical fruit trees and exotic palms.
+Our grove and nursery was located in Southwest Ranches near Griffin Road and 178 ave.
 We sold field grown palms and flowering trees retail and wholesale.